 SUNY Schenectady Alumni are encouraged to stay in touch after graduating.
-Alumni have access to special discounts at a variety of local establishments, as well as College resources that include the Academic Computing Lab, Begley Library and Career and Transfer Services.
+Alumni have access to College resources that include the Academic Computing Lab, Begley Library and Career and Transfer Services.
 In addition, Alumni are invited to attend special gatherings throughout the year.